 MCCs shall not merge or suppress redundant alert data received from multiple LEOLUTs for the McMurdo and Longyearbyen orbitography beacons.
 All alert messages received from operational LEOLUTs for these beacons shall be forwarded to the appropriate nodal MCC.
-Nodal MCCs shall include alert messages in QMS LEOLUT availability and location accuracy analysis regardless of the Doppler Position Footprint Validation specified in Figure B.2 of document C/S A.002 "Cospas-Sarsat Mission Control Centres Standard Interface Description".
+Nodal MCCs shall include alert messages in QMS LEOLUT availability and location accuracy analysis regardless of the Doppler Position Footprint Validation specified in the figure entitled "Algorithm to Determine if Computed Position is Inside LEOSAR, MEOSAR or GEOSAR Satellite Footprint" of document C/S A.002 "Cospas-Sarsat Mission Control Centres Standard

+Interface Description".
 In a contingency situation MCCs shall not transmit QMS data to the backup nodal MCC.

-2.3.2 GEOLUT Data Requirements
+2.3.2 MEOSAR Data Requirements